pensjonatus/flash-fiction/blog/the-greatest-thing-about-it.md

 ---
-title: 'The Greatest Thing About It'
+title: The Greatest Thing About It
 date: '2012-06-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "So what's so great about being straight anyway?"
 Jervais was teasing Scotty all